-Location of Derivative Financial Instruments Net Gains (Losses) Three Mo nths E nded Nine Mo nths E ıded Not Designated as Hedging Instruments Recognized in the the September 30, 0, September 30, 0, (dollars in thousands) Statements of Income 2018 2017 2018 2017 Interest Rate Lock Commitments Mortgage Banking \$ 729 \$ 1,550 \$ 2,227 \$ 4,472 Forward Commitments Mortgage Banking 207 (434) 1,131 (1,322) Interest Rate Swap Agreements Other Noninterest Income 558 10 1,308 690 Foreign Exchange Contracts Other Noninterest Income 681 754 2,640 2,600 Conversion Rate Swap Agreement Investment Securities Gains (Losses), Net (1,000) Total \$ 2,175 \$ 1,880 \$ 6,306 \$ 6,440
+Derivative Financial Instruments Not Designated as Hedging Instruments Location of Net Gains (Losses) Recognized in the Three Months Ended September 30, Nine Months Ended September 30, (dollars in thousands) Statements of Income 2018 2017 2018 2017 Interest Rate Lock Commitments Mortgage Banking \$ 729 \$ 1,550 \$ 2,227 \$ 4,472 Forward Commitments Mortgage Banking 207 (434) 1,131 (1,322) Interest Rate Swap Agreements Other Noninterest Income 558 10 1,308 690 Foreign Exchange Contracts Other Noninterest Income 681 754 2,640 2,600 Conversion Rate Swap Agreement Investment Securities Gains (Losses), Net (1,000) Total \$ 2,175 \$ 1,880 \$ 6,306 \$ 6,440

-Management has received authorization from the Bank's Board of Directors to use derivative financial instruments as an end-user in connection with the Bank's risk management activities and to accommodate the needs of the Bank's customers.
+Management has received authorization from the Bank's Board of Directors to use derivative financial instruments as an enduser in connection with the Bank's risk management activities and to accommodate the needs of the Bank's customers.
 As with any financial instrument, derivative financial instruments have inherent risks.
 Market risk is defined as the risk of adverse financial impact due to fluctuations in interest rates, foreign exchange rates, and equity prices.
 Market risks associated with derivative financial instruments are balanced with the expected returns to enhance earnings performance and shareholder value, while limiting the volatility of each.
 The Company uses various processes to monitor its overall market risk exposure, including sensitivity analysis, value-at-risk calculations, and other methodologies.